In Japan, a sprightly 94-year-old fights election battle

 "I just felt that now it was my turn," said Kawashima, proudly pointing at his poster on a board in Hanyu, a sleepy town tucked away among rice fields on the fringes of the sprawling Tokyo metropolis.

 "It occurred to me when I watched a TV debate between the major parties," he said, speaking in Japanese.
-"I just couldn't stand how fragmented and disorganized they have become.
+"I just couldn't stand how fragmented and disorganised they have become.
 They have no grip on reality."

 The silver-haired Kawashima is an independent, self-financed and his campaign team is mostly family.
 He acknowledges he has little chance of winning a constituency that is also being contested by candidates from the ruling Democratic Party of Japan and the main opposition Liberal Democratic Party (LDP).